-Submersion Rule: You'll want the center of the propeller submerged at LEAST 9" under the water to ensure adequate power and to prevent noisy cavitating which will scare fish.
-The charts below will help you determine what shaft length achieves this (given different distances to the water, the shaft portion about the mount, etc) but it's still a good idea to keep this 9" figure in mind.
+Submersion Rule: You'll want the center of the propeller submerged at LEAST 9" under the water to ensure adequate power and to prevent noisy cavitation which will scare fish.
+The charts above will help you determine what shaft length achieves this (given different distances to the water, the shaft portion above the mount, etc) but it's still a good idea to keep this 9" figure in mind.

 Always Go Long: If you're struggling to decide between two lengths, pick the longer one.
 If the shaft ends up being a bit too long, you can always adjust the shaft depth upward with the depth collar adjustment found on nearly all trolling motors.
 But if you pick a shaft that's too short, you're simply out of luck.